 Gardens by the Bay offers both Facilitated Programmes for school-organised trips and resources for self-guided visits.

 Teachers can bring students for self-guided tours around the public area where the hundreds of different species of plants on display can be used as object lessons.
-They can also be used to bring up the important conversations about taking care of the earth and nature.
+They can also be used to bring up important conversations about taking care of the earth and nature.

 The Facilitated Programmes engage students of different age groups in a variety of topics, from English, Science, Art and even Maths!
 They can also introduce students and children to topics such as biodiversity, sustainability and nature conservation.